dkeir19/appvis/docs/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

 Contributions are encouraged and appreciated.
-Please either -Fork the repo and create a pull request
-  -Open an issue with tag 'enhancement'
+Please either open an issue with the tag 'enhancement' or

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/NewFeature`)